deltwalrus/GSWT/terraform-getting-started.md

 ## Configure Terraform

-For this example, we recommend that you create a new directory on your local machine and create Terraform configuration code inside of it.
+*Note: The examples below assume a Mac or Linux operating environment.*

-*Note: The examples below assume a Mac or Linux operating environment*
+For this example, we recommend that you create a new directory on your local machine and create Terraform configuration code inside of it:

 ```shell
 $ mkdir tfdemo
 $ cd tfdemo
 ```

-Next, create a file for your Terraform configuration code.
+Next, create a file for your Terraform configuration code:

 ```shell
 $ touch main.tf